goochjs/goochjs.github.io/_posts/2018-09-23-north-pennines.md

 This weekend walk was two very tough days and a much easier half day, covering quite a few miles of the Pennine Way.

 We drove up on the Thursday afternoon and spent the evening in Middleton-in-Teesdale.
 The next morning, a minibus taxi took us around to the start of the route at Kirkland, a tiny hamlet just west of Cross Fell.
 From there, we walked over the fell and down to Appleby-in-Westmorland.
-On the Saturday, we walked from Appleby, along the glaciated valley of High Cup Nick before following the Pennine Way across the moor to the cascade of Cauldron Snout and then onto the High Force Hotel.
+On the Saturday, we walked from Appleby and along the glaciated valley of High Cup Nick before following the Pennine Way across the moor to the cascade of Cauldron Snout and then onto the High Force Hotel.
 On the last day, having taken the small detour to see the High Force waterfall, we hiked the last few miles along the river back to Middleton.

 - *Day 1*: Cross Fell to Appleby-in-Westmorland
 - *Day 2*: Appleby-in-Westmorland to the High Force Hotel, via High Cup Nick and Cauldron Snout